rodrivas78/MSX/BASIC_10_Liners/Orbit_Simulator/README.md

 You can also redefine the location of the star (attractor) by changing variables X and Y. And also the satellite's initial position in in PX and PY.

-The simulator is not accurate, but you can play around discovering interesting trajectories that form beautiful images.
+The simulation is not accurate, but you can play around discovering interesting trajectories that form beautiful images.

+<a> &#013;  &#013; </a>

 <figure>
 <img src="https://github.com/rodrivas78/MSX/raw/master/BASIC_10_Liners/Orbit_Simulator/FIGURE_1.png" alt="header image" width="343" height="240">